 - Cost: While the tuition cost of earning a degree through an online competency-based program is typically substantially less than traditional education, it can still be helpful to calculate the costs of your local college to see which program is a better fit for your financial needs.

 - Flexibility: While most competency-based degree programs offer a lot of flexibility, it’s helpful to know the exact parameters of each program.

 - Transfer Credits: Check the program’s policy for transferring prior credits.
 This can be instrumental in saving you time and money in the long run.

 - Credit Opportunities: Some programs offer credit for any previous training and work experience.
 If the program you’re interested in does not offer credit, check to see if the program allows you to test for some credit if you already have prior skills.

 While these are some of the things to consider when looking into competency based programs, it can also be helpful to check in with your academic advisor to determine the options you have, too.

 How to Know if a Competency Based Online Degree is Right for Me

 Accredited universities throughout the country are now offering a variety of educational options to meet the changing needs of their student body, and competency-based degree programs are a growing trend in higher education.

 Editorial Listing ShortCode:

-While these programs are designed to be an even more flexible option than online degrees, those who are the most successful in competency-based programs typically have the following characteristics:
+While these programs are designed to be an even more flexible option than online degrees, it is a good idea to determine if you think a competency-based program is right for you.